Chapter 10: Presentation

 (b) CU125 transaction price per product × 100 products

-The refund liability of CU25 per product represents the amount expected to be refunded to the customer for the volume-based rebate.
-This rebate reflects the difference between the CU150 price stipulated in the contract, for which the entity has an unconditional right to receive, and the estimated transaction price of CU125
+The refund liability represents a refund of CU25 per product, which is expected to be provided to the customer for the volume-based rebate (ie the difference between the CU150 price stated in the contract that the entity has an unconditional right to receive and the CU125 estimated transaction price).

 Presentation of a contract as a single contract asset or contract liability

-According to IFRS 15, when either party has fulfilled its obligations under a contract, the entity should present the contract in the statement of financial position as a contract asset or liability, depending on the relationship between the entity’s performance and the customer’s payment.
-Any unconditional rights to consideration should be separately presented as a receivable.
+IFRS 15 states that, “when either party to a contract has performed, an entity shall present the contract in the statement of financial position as a contract asset or a contract liability, depending on the relationship between the entity’s performance and the customer’s payment.
+An entity shall present any unconditional rights to consideration separately as a receivable”.

 Offsetting contract assets and liabilities against other assets and liabilities